 Findings

-- The crowdsourced infrastructure successfully assembled a real-world corpus of political ads served to Brazilian Facebook users during the campaign.
+- The system successfully gathered a corpus of political ads from real Facebook users during the election.

-- A meaningful subset of collected ads were identified as potentially irregular under Brazilian electoral law.
+- A subset of the collected ads were flagged as potentially irregular under Brazilian electoral law.

 Connections